Nandha1218/movie-app/README.md

 # Movie Search App 🎬

-A modern, responsive movie search application that fetches data from the TMDB API to display trending movies, ratings, and comprehensive movie details.
+A modern, responsive movie search application called Cine Search that fetches data from the TMDB API to display trending movies, ratings, and comprehensive movie details.

 ## ✨ Features